Ice Station Zebra: Reception

+Critical response

-On Rotten Tomatoes, the film has a 44% rating based on 16 reviews with an average rating of 5.30/10.
+On Rotten Tomatoes, the film has a 44% rating based on 16 reviews with an average rating of 5.50/10.
 On Metacritic it has a weighted average score of 49% based on reviews from 9 critics, indicating "mixed or average" reviews.

 On December 21, 1968, Renata Adler reviewed the film for The New York Times: "a fairly tight, exciting, Saturday night adventure story that suddenly goes all muddy in its crises ...
 It doesn't make much difference, though ...
 The special effects, of deep water, submarine and ice, are convincing enough — a special Super Panavision, Metrocolor, Cinerama claustrophobia ...
 (The cast) are all stock types, but the absolute end of the movie — when the press version of what happened at a Russian-American polar confrontation goes out to the world — has a solid, non-stock irony that makes this another good, man's action movie, (there are no women in it) to eat popcorn by."

 In the March 1969 issue of Harper's Magazine, Robert Kotlowitz wrote: "... a huge production, one of those massive jobs that swallow us alive ...
 For action it has crash dives, paratroopers, Russian spies, off-course satellites, and a troop of Marines, the average age of whom seems to be fourteen.
 It also has Rock Hudson ...
 Patrick McGoohan ...
 Ernest Borgnine, Jim Brown, and enough others to field maybe three football teams.
 And best of all, there is also some nice suspense and pacing for at least two-thirds of the movie's three-hour length.
 It comes apart a bit only when the mystery starts to unravel; but that is the nature of mysteries ..."
 Kotlowitz's review suggests that seeing the film in theaters equipped for Super Panavision 70 played a significant role in a viewer's experience: What really got me was the kind of details that the immense, curving Cinerama screen was able to offer...
 Every single glistening drop of bow spray can be seen as it comes pouring over the submarine's surface, caught by a camera strapped to the conning tower.
 There are beautiful abstract patterns made by the sub as it cuts its way through the North Sea, all the gleaming, meticulous, finely wrought, intricate machinery inside the sub, and huge chunks of mountainous ice hanging down from the roof of the ice cap like molars.
 Nothing could distract me from that screen, not even several minutes of confused story-telling at the end of the film...
 Buy some popcorn and see the movie.At the time of the film's release Varietys brief review praised it, highlighting the performances: "Film’s biggest acting asset is McGoohan, who gives his scenes that elusive ‘star’ magnetism.
 He is a most accomplished actor with a three-dimensional presence all his own.
 Hudson comes across quite well as a man of muted strength.
 Borgnine's characterization is a nicely restrained one.
 Brown, isolated by script to a suspicious personality, makes the most of it."